makersacademy/airport_challenge/README.md

 - is a constant and is randomly selected but needs to be stormy sometimes

 This helped me create classes in my head and I then started creating tests to start making methods.
-I first created all of the simple tests that check if subjects respond to methods I then moved on to raising errors when airport is empty or full and when plane has already landed or it is already flying The hardest part was to raise errors that araise when the weather is stromy as condtions can change After I managed to create those conditions in raising of issues I've regrouped all of the tests into -take off and land behaviour
+I first created all of the simple tests that check if subjects respond to methods.
+I then moved on to raising errors when airport is empty or full and when plane has already landed or it is already flying.
+The hardest part was to raise errors that araise when the weather is stromy as condtions can change.
+After I managed to create those conditions in raising of issues I've regrouped all of the tests into -take off and land behaviour.